 This Football Team Wants EVERY Sports Fan At Their Games.
-That Includes Children On The Spectrum!Will Stefanski
+That Includes People On The Spectrum!Will Stefanski

 As the voice of the autism community is heard by more and more people across the world, the general population is becoming educated on ASD related issues.
 Chief among these issues has been addressing children on the spectrum attending public events.
 Many news stories have popped up over the past few years showing that America’s attitude towards spectrum-friendly events is one of compassion.
 The latest example of this is at Oklahoma State University (OSU), where they have just launched a new program to benefit people on the spectrum in a big way!